nitinprakash96/nitinprakash96.github.io/_posts/2020-04-25-Into-Clojure.md

 ### REPL

 This stands for _Read-Eval-Print-Loop_.
 The REPL reads in text through the reader and further transforms it into a Clojure data structure.
-We can imagince REPL as our playground where we can test running code or even try out new ideas.
+We can imagine REPL as our playground where we can test running code or even try out new ideas.

 The reason it is such a fantastic feature is because of the feedback loop which tremendously enhances development cycle.
 This kind of feature is not available for most languages.
 We'll see the power of REPL in further sections.
+You can also read more about REPL [here](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).

 ### Pure functions